AI06-LEM/my-meal/planning/PLANNING_PHP_VS_NODEJS.md

 git clone <your-repo-url> .

 # Option B: SFTP upload
-# Use FileZilla or similar to upload prototype_1 contents
+# Use FileZilla or similar to upload my-meal contents
 ```

 **Afternoon: Configure and Start**